Remember, bouldering can be dangerous, don't be dumb.

 Bouldering outdoors means you'll be outdoors and in the outdoors is the weather.
 During a standard Victorian Spring the weather can fluctuate wildly but with mean average temps ranging from 7 to 21 degrees chances are it will be very pleasant.
 That said, you need to pack for hot, cold, windy and raining just in case the Weather Gods are not on our side.

-- Your bouldering mat, shoes, chalk bucket, chalk, brush and lucky sending beanie
+- Chalk bucket, chalk, brush and lucky sending beanie

 - Your copy of Grampians Bouldering (the bestest guidebook in the world, eva)